ajduncan/ecotone/README.md

 # ecotone #

-Monitoring api to disparate components written with sinatra and thin.
+Monitoring api of disparate components, written with sinatra, thin, and faye-websocket.

 ## Running Locally ##